xuanphongit/azure_project_2/README.md

         mongoimport --version
         ```

-    - Import the data from the `sample_data` directory for Ads and Posts to initially fill your app.
+    - Import the data from the `sample_data` directory for Ads and post to initially fill your app.

         Example successful import:
         ```